-- by asking their views regarding good and bad features of workplace conditions
+- asking their views regarding good and bad features of workplace conditions

-- by seeking your employees suggestions, advice and comments on potential solutions to problems for example improvements to working conditions, changes in the way work is organised
+- seeking your employees suggestions, advice and comments on potential solutions to problems for example improvements to working conditions or changes in the way work is organised

 What does the process entail?

 The Management Standards are based on a risk assessment process, which involves several stages.
-These are:
+These include: